-6.4 How do I find my product serial number?
+5.4 How do I find my product serial number?

-Your product serial number is normally of the form xxxxx-xxxxx, where x represents an alphanumeric character.
 The serial number can typically be found on a sticker on the product outer box, on a card inside the product packaging, or in the email containing the links to your product downloads.